So, you’ve decided to grow a vegetable garden but aren’t sure where to start? Read on to learn more about how to start a vegetable garden.

 First, you must begin the planning stages.
 Typically, planning is done during the fall or winter months, allowing you plenty of time to figure out what you want and where you want it.
 You’ll need to learn more about your particular climate and soil conditions.
 Also, educate yourself on the different types of vegetables and their individual requirements.

-Using the non-gardening season to plan will not only help you find useful information, but you can find out whether or not particular plants are worth your time, since some varieties require more maintenance than others.
+Using the non-gardening season to plan will not only help you find useful information, but you can find out whether or not particular plants are worth your time since some varieties require more maintenance than others.
 Vegetable guides provide information on specific plants, planting times, depths, and spacing requirements.

-Choose a location in an area that will not blot the landscape after growing season has faded.
+Choose a location in an area that will not blot the landscape after the growing season has faded.
 Locate your garden near an ample water source and preferably close to your home.
 Doing so will help ensure that garden chores don’t go undone.
 Make sure there is adequate sunlight in an area with good drainage.

 Once you have established a site for your vegetable garden, consider its layout.
 Do you want a small or large garden?
 Does your location permit room for a plot of rows, small beds, or containers?
 Sketch it out and begin listing the types of vegetables you want to grow.